 Contact Me Today for personalized guidance on your recovery path.

 The road to recovery for adrenal fatigue is usually not a fast one or a straight and narrow path.
 It takes time and commitment.
 Anywhere from six months to more than five years, depending on the severity.
 There are usually a variety of setbacks and progress is a slow process.
 This is especially true if you are in the adrenal exhaustion phase.
 Furthermore, once you have had severe adrenal fatigue, you typically must be very careful and nurturing for the rest of your life.
+You can’t return to living and eating in the way that you did previously.

 Do You Have Adrenal Fatigue?

 Most mainstream doctors (including endocrinologists) are not capable of diagnosing adrenal fatigue because of the way they have been trained.
-They have been schooled to only look for the most extreme form of adrenal malfunction, known as Addison’s Disease which occurs when there isn’t enough cortisol; or Cushing’s Syndrome, which occurs when there is too much production of cortisol.
+They have been schooled to only look for the most extreme form of adrenal malfunction, known as Addison’s Disease, which occurs when there isn’t enough cortisol; or Cushing’s Syndrome, which occurs when there is too much production of cortisol.
 They use blood to look at cortisol levels, which does not give us a true read and an ACTH test that only considers the top and bottom two percent of the bell curve to be outside the normal range, while adrenal dysfunction occurs after fifteen percent of the mean on either side.
 Thus, most people with adrenal fatigue will be told there is no problem since they are not within the two percent.

 One of my doctors showed me a great little trick to test for adrenal fatigue.
 Take your blood pressure while sitting down and record the numbers.
 Keep the cuff around your arm and stand up.
 Take your blood pressure again immediately after standing.
 In a healthy person, the blood pressure will rise when they stand.
 In a person with adrenal fatigue, the blood pressure will drop when they stand.